Clinical Pharmacology for Varubi

 The systemic exposures (Cmax and AUC) to rolapitant increased in a dose-proportional manner when single oral doses of rolapitant increased from 4.5 mg to 180 mg.
 With 4 times the recommended clinical oral dose of 180 mg, the Cmax and AUC of rolapitant increased 3.1 fold and 3.7 fold, respectively.

-Concomitant administration of a high-fat meal did not significantly affect the pharmacokinetics of rolapitant after administration of 180 mg VARUBI tablets [see DOSAGE AND ADMINISTRATION].
+Concomitant administration of a high-fat meal did not significantly affect the pharmacokinetics of rolapitant after administration of 180 mg VARUBI [see DOSAGE AND ADMINISTRATION].

 Distribution